 Editor change at P1083L36

-When the Dynamic Allocation Info subfield is transmitted within a Grant frame, the Allocation Duration subfield contains the granted duration of the SP or CBAP allocation in microseconds (see 9.36.7 (Dynamic allocation of service period), 9.36.8 (Dynamic truncation of service period), and 9.36.9 (Dynamic extension of service period)).
-Possible values range from 0 to 32 767 for an SP allocation and 0 to 65 535 for a CBAP allocation.
+When the Dynamic Allocation Info subfield is transmitted within a Grant frame by an AP or PCP in an ATI or GP, the Allocation Duration subfield contains the granted duration of the SP or CBAP allocation in microseconds (see 9.36.7 (Dynamic allocation of service period), 9.36.8 (Dynamic truncation of service period), and 9.36.9 (Dynamic extension of service period), 9.36.3 (ATI transmission rules)).
+Possible values range from 0 to 32 767 for an SP allocation and a CBAP allocation.
 A value of 0 in the Allocation Duration subfield transmitted within a Grant frame means that the STA can transmit one PPDU followed by any relevant acknowledgment plus one RTS/DMG CTS handshake.

+When the Dynamic Allocation Info subfield is transmitted within a Grant frame of a CBAP the value of the Allocation Duration field indicates the purpose of the Grant frame transmission.
+Two purposes are possible:

+Beyond current TXOP: in this case, the Allocation Duration subfield values range from 0 to 32 767.
+The value of the Allocation Duration field plus the Duration field of the Grant frame indicates the time offset from the PHY-TXEND.indication primitive of the Grant frame when the STA transmitting the Grant frame will attempt to initiate access for communication with the STA indicated by the RA field of the Grant frame.

+Within current TXOP: in this case, the Allocation Duration subfield is set to 32 768.

+When the Dynamic Allocation Info subfield is transmitted within a Grant frame with RA set to broadcast address by a source or destination STA of an SP, the Allocation Duration subfield values range from 0 to 32 767.

+When the Dynamic Allocation Info subfield is transmitted within a Grant frame with RA set to unicast address by a source STA of an SP, the Allocation Duration subfield is set to 32768.

 8.3.1.19 Grant Ack frame format

 P611L7